MetaBelgica/.github/profile/README.md

 ## Welcome at MetaBelgica 👋

 welcome at the Open Source repository of the MetaBelgica research infrastructure.
-MetaBelgica is a joined initiative from four Belgian Federal Scientific Institutes with the aim to provide FAIR data about entities related to Belgian cultural heritage.
+MetaBelgica is a joint initiative from four Belgian Federal Scientific Institutes with the aim to provide FAIR data about entities related to Belgian cultural heritage.
 To be more concret, a web-based system where you can find basic structured information about Belgian contributors to creative works, organizations or other metdata.

 ![MB-linked-data-reduced-even-more](https://github.com/MetaBelgica/.github/assets/3501171/9eb741be-94eb-4fec-94df-453b3dc01e5b)